If you’re looking to level up your sim racing performance then trail braking is something you’ll need to start doing from today!

 Why is trail braking called trail braking?

-The term “Trail braking” comes from the fact that you’re actually carrying the brakes while you’re turning into a corner.
+The phrase “Trail braking” originates from the fact that you are actually still exerting the brakes when you steer into a turn.

-This is in contrast to the old school technique where you would brake in a straight line, release the brakes and then turn into the corner.
+This is in stark contrast to the former method of doing this which consisted of accelerating in a straight line, applying the brakes, decelerating, and then steering into the corner.

 There are a few different types of trail braking techniques which include:

-People call them differently but in reality they’re all pretty much the same, so don’t mind about what you should be choosing for your trail braking technique.
+They lead to different purposes but all in all, they are pretty much the same, so don’t bother about what you must be selecting for your trail braking technique.

 Is trail braking bad for tires?

-It will probably make the life of your tires a tiny bit shorter but it will more than compensate with the gain in laptime you will get.
+It should be noted that it will probably reduce slightly the life of your tires but it will more than compensate with the gain in laptime you will get.

 How do I know when to use trail braking?

-Also, make sure that you’re comfortable with the technique before using it in a race.
+Also, make sure that you’re well acquainted with the technique before attempting it in a race.

 Can I use trail braking in wet conditions?

-To be frank, you can still do it a little bit, and you probably should, but don’t overdo it.
+To be frank, yes you can still do it a little bit, and you probably should, but refrain from over doing it.

 Do F1 cars trail brake?

-In fact, every single F1 drivers use trail braking techniques in some way or another.
+In fact every single F1 drivers are utilizing the trail braking techniques of hill and butt in every possibility.

 Bottom line: